-In the APAIS, there are three categories of catch: Type A, Type B1, and Type B2.
-Type A catch includes landed or harvested fish that are available to be inspected by the APAIS sampler.
-Type B1 catch includes fish that were caught and harvested but were not available to an MRIP sampler.
-Type B2 catch includes fish that were caught and released alive at sea.
+Catch data are collected in three categories: Type A, Type B1, and Type B2.
+Type A catch includes harvested fish that are available to be inspected by the APAIS sampler.
+Type B1 catch includes fish that were harvested but were not available to be inspected by a sampler.
+Type B2 catch includes fish that were caught and released alive.
 The numbers of B1 and B2 catch in all fishing modes are reported by intercepted individual anglers.
-In shore mode, Type A catch is reported by individual anglers as well, but in the boat modes, Type A catch may be reported as individual angler catch or grouped catch.
+In shore mode, Type A catch is reported by individual anglers as well, but in the boat modes, Type A catch may be reported as an individual angler's catch or grouped catch.
 Grouped catch is where more than one angler contributes to the catch inspected by the APAIS sampler, but that catch cannot be separated by individual angler.